 Again I was hired by a subcontractor of a subcontractor.
 The main assignment for the project-engineers was software testing in the Electronic Control Units (ECUs) context.
 During the term of the project, most of the testing had been automated (to which I had contributed) or was carried out by the supplier himself.

 Two factors generated more and more BS.

 Because we were no longer in the proximity of our client and his test-facilities, we had to afford a great percentage of our working time now as travel time.
 Equipment and vehicles, our daily business main objects, were scattered around several distant premises.

 Since our testing was to a large extent automated and our processes meanwhile well-engineered, we had nothing else to do than scrutinizing every detail of our test-scripts, even being aware that is barely necessary and rather inventing tasks where there aren’t any real problems.

 The roles in that project were poorly defined.
-During the term of the project and reciprocally proportional to the real work which had had to be done, it became more and more a mixture of bickering over responsibilities and craving for importance.
+During the term of the project and reciprocally proportional to the real work which had to be done, it became more and more a mixture of bickering over responsibilities and craving for influence.

-I communicated these issues directly to my superiors, though they already knew it.
+I communicated these issues directly to my superiors, though they were well aware of it already.